Huguenots: The trip

-French protestants reacted differently to persecution and the ban of Protestantism.
+French Protestants reacted differently to persecution and the ban of Protestantism.
 Some converted to the Catholic faith, while others decided to leave.
 Some left their elderly parents, or children who were too young to travel.
-Those who left were from every social class and every profession including lawyers, merchants and officers.
+Those who left were from every social class and every profession, including lawyers, merchants and officers.
 They came from all over France.
 The only common denominator was that they were Protestants, would not convert to Catholicism and were willing to risk it all to practice their religion freely.
-Those who left, left everything including land to be confiscated unless a family who converted to Catholicism inherited it and paid the refugees.
+Those who left left everything, including land to be confiscated unless a family that converted to Catholicism inherited it and paid the refugees.
 This last scenario happened very rarely.

-40% of the protestants from the Northern part of France left while 25% of the south did the same.
-Those closer to the border (both land and sea) as well as where they are a minority in the population of the area left more: it was the case in the Paris area, Normandy and the Atlantic coast.
-Farmers often stayed attached to the land while craftsman and merchants represented a large group of those who left.
+40% of the Protestants from the Northern part of France left, while 25% of the south did the same.
+Those closer to the border (both land and sea) as well as where they were a minority in the population of the area left more: it was the case in the Paris area, Normandy and the Atlantic coast.
+Farmers often stayed attached to the land while craftsmen and merchants represented a large group of those who left.
 Some temporarily converted to Catholicism to sell their property before leaving.
 Others left overnight.

 Those who left must rely on guides who knew the routes out of France.
 Most were honest but some sold out their customers to the authorities.
 Paying for those guides was expensive as they risked being sent to the galley until 1687, and later hanging.
 They traveled by night and were often disguised.
 Often, the Huguenots purchased paper guides at a very high price.
 These guides told the reader which cities to go to, where to avoid, who to contact, etc.